Need help with your Discussion

 The figure presents the study design of the selected attributes and traits for predictive analysis.
 These include religion, sex, personality, origin, and life satisfaction.
 Other characteristics such as drug and substance abuse, political views, and relationship status are also used to make inferences.
 The statistical tables present the study outcomes.
 The participants were a sample of 58,466 volunteers from the US.
 Their Facebook likes, and information from their profiles were obtained and compiled.

-An alternative method of presenting the data frame would be a simple data table showing the codes 0 and 1 and the variables they represent.
+An alternative method of presenting the data frame would be a simple table showing the codes 0 and 1 and the variables they represent.
 Cross-tabulation analysis results from statistical software such as SPSS could more vividly depict the association and correlation (Field, 2018).
-Since the figure represents the study design, few conclusions can be made from the figures.
-For instance, the described components are justified by the few number of participants from which the information was drawn.
+Since the figure represents the study design, few conclusions can be made from the statistics.
+For instance, the described components are justified by the few numbers of participants from which the information was drawn.

 Figure 2: Dichotomous Variables Prediction

 The graph presents the probable accuracy for predicting dichotomous variables.
-It is done in terms of the characteristic curve of the area under the receiver.
-It measures the likelihood of accurately classifying two users who were selected randomly from a class, for instance, single vs. in a relationship.
+It is done regarding the characteristic curve of the area under the receiver.
+It measures the likelihood of accurately classifying two users selected randomly from a class, for instance, single vs. in a relationship.
 The graph includes all the relevant data required for analyzing the aspect of perfect classification.
 The choice of colors to represent the different variables makes the figure appealing and understandable to the reader.

 Figure 3: Numeric Variables Prediction

-The graph shows the correctness of predicting numeric values between the actual and predicted, as depicted by the correlation coefficient from Pearson’s product-moment.
-The Facebook friendship network.
+The graph shows the correctness of predicting numeric values between the actual and predicted, as depicted by the correlation coefficient from Pearson’s product-moment—the Facebook friendship network.
 The psychological traits were approximately measured using questionnaires since they cannot be measured directly (Kosinski et al., 2013).
-The accuracy of the used questionnaires is shown by the transparent bars on the basis of test-retest reliability scores.
-All the correlations are measured at a significant level of p<0.001.
-The graph sufficiently predicts the data and the representation is understandable even by a typical reader.
+The transparent bars based on test-retest reliability scores show the used questionnaires accuracy.
+All the correlations are calculated at a significant level of p<0.001.
+The graph sufficiently predicts the data, and the representation is understandable even by a typical reader.

 We can derive from the figure that openness is almost accurately predicted since the predicted value (r = 0.43) lies close to the test-retest reliability test score (r = 0.5).
-It denotes that fairly observing the likes of the user informs about the real openness trait of the user (Kosinski et al., 2013).
-Age depicted the highest correlation with r = 0.75, then density with r = 0.52, and size with 0.47.
+It denotes that somewhat observing the user’s likes informs about the user’s fundamental openness trait (Kosinski et al., 2013).
+Age depicted the highest correlation with r = 0.75, density with r = 0.52, and size with 0.47.
 The predictions with the lowest accuracy were satisfaction with r = 0.17 and contentiousness with r = 0.29.
 For these behaviors, the prediction correctness is half the figure from test-re-test reliability scores.

 Figure 4: Data Amount Available and the Accuracy of Prediction

-The graph presents the results of participants with likes ranging from 1 to 700.
+The graph presents participants’ results with likes ranging from 1 to 700.
 The median number of likes per individual was 68, with an Interquartile Range equal to 152.
 The graph attempts to establish the change in prediction accuracy in the number of obtained likes given and the expected accuracy of a particular participant.
-A sample of n = 500 for users who had 300 likes was selected, and then running predictive models based on subsets 1,2, …, 300 were selected randomly (Kosinski et al., 2013).
-The line graphs do not indicate the correlation coefficients for people with different likes at a glance.
+A sample of n = 500 for users with 300 likes was selected, and then running predictive models based on subsets 1,2 and 300 were selected randomly (Kosinski et al., 2013).
+The line graphs do not indicate the correlation coefficients for people with different likes.

 Bar charts indicating the corresponding likes and their coefficients could better present the data.
-However, the graph clearly shows the trend of the observed likes per group (gender, age, and openness) and Pearson’s coefficient of correlation.
-We can derive from the graph that about 50% of the users had a minimum of 100 likes, whereas about 20% of the users had a minimum of 250 likes each.
-Dobin et al. (2008) suggest applying a model-based approach as an alternative method that can be used to describe the amount of data (sample) required to yield a certain prediction accuracy.
+However, the graph clearly shows the trend of the observed likes per group (gender, age, and openness) and Pearson’s correlation coefficient.
+We can derive from the graph that about 50% of the users had a minimum of 100 likes, whereas about 20% had a minimum of 250 likes each.
+Dobin et al. (2008) suggest applying a model-based approach as an alternative method that can be used to describe the amount of data (sample) required to yield a sure prediction accuracy.

 References